Last Updated on February 28, 2023 by The Filtery

 Sanitizers to Avoid:

 Quaternary ammonium chlorides, a.k.a. quats, are extremely common in disinfecting and sanitizing products.
-They are registered with the EPA as pesticides and they come with a lot of potential problems, including lung and skin irritation (like dermatitis and asthma) as well as reproductive harm and infertility.
+They are registered with the EPA as pesticides and they come with many potential problems, including lung and skin irritation (like dermatitis and asthma) as well as reproductive harm and infertility.

-Quats are a class of chemicals, so they can look like a lot of different things on an ingredient label.
+Quats are a class of chemicals, so they can look like many different things on an ingredient label.
 They usually have “…onium chloride” in the name.
 For example, benzalkonium chloride (the active ingredient in Wet Ones wipes).

 You won’t find this ingredient in hand sanitizers, but you will find it in other home disinfection products, so it’s worth being aware of.
-Chlorine is a known toxin to humans and wildlife that can irritate skin and respiratory tract as well as create various carcinogenic byproducts.
+Chlorine is a known toxin to humans and wildlife that can irritate the skin and respiratory tract, and create various carcinogenic byproducts.

 Other Hand Sanitizer Ingredients to Avoid